getsolus/help-center-docs/docs/user/quick-start/kernel-management/add-new-kernels.md

    On systems with UEFI installations, the boot menu doesn't appear by default.

-   To display the boot menu, press the <kbd>Spacebar</kbd> key repeatedly as your computer starts.
+   To display the boot menu, press the <kbd>Space bar</kbd> key repeatedly as your computer starts.

    :::